o-jasper/Various/relax/readme.markdown

 ## Compilation and use

-See ex1.sh (how) to compile, running it will compile that example.
+See `examples/ex1.sh` (how) to compile, running it will compile that example.
+There is also a makefil.

 To use just run the executable.
 To change sources/constraints, see the example, you can replace sources and constrains there, with mk_fixed_Rect to specify the areas as argument of 'source' and 'constraint'.

 Only dependency is base SDL.
+Note that this mostly just example..

 ## Files
 <!--markup doesnt have this??-->